Ben-Ortiz/Coding-Bootcamp-Landing-Page/README.md

 # Coding-Bootcamp-Landing-Page
-This a landing page for a bootcamp I have created called, Dev Reactor.
+This a landing page for a fictional bootcamp I have created called, Dev Reactor.

-In this bootcamp you will learn all the skills you need to know to become market-ready to be a fullstack software developer.
+# Tech Stack
+HTML.
+CSS

+# Tools Used
+* [Looka](https://looka.com/), an AI tool that made my logo
+* [remove.bg](https://www.remove.bg/upload), a tool that removed background of my logo

+# Folder Structure
+The index.html and readme files are in the root folder, alongside the screenshot included in the readme.

+The assets folder contains the CSS and JavaScript files, all images and icons used, in their respective folders.